Devviedehm/IdleEmpireDailyCommandTester/README.md

 And here's a screenshot of a previous test run, using a total of 445,300,000 rolls (nearly half a billion): https://devviedehm.github.io/IdleEmpireDailyCommandTester/statistics.png

-I hope this has been helpful, and let me know
+I hope this has been helpful, and please let me know if you have any problems with it. :)